Kantapatlao/FRA333_Project/Docs/A_star_manual.md

 - `All config collide with wall/obstacle.`

 Due to sequencial_IK_3, it can't find any solution that doesn't collide with wall or obstacle.
 Suggest using other inverse kinematic function (third party).
-First party inverse kinematic function will be implement later.
+Better first party inverse kinematic function will be implement later.

 - `Maximum iteration reached.`